-The City of Keene is committed to achieving zero roadway fatalities and serious injuries by 2045.
-In support of this vision, the City worked with elected officials, key stakeholders, and the broader community to develop a detailed Roadway Safety Action Plan aimed at significantly enhancing transportation safety.
+The Mayor and City Council for Keene, through a resolution on January 2, 2025, committed to a vision of achieving zero roadway fatalities and serious injuries by 2045.
+In support of this vision, the City worked with key stakeholders and the broader community to develop a detailed Roadway Safety Action Plan aimed at significantly enhancing transportation safety for all road users.

 This plan effectively employs a Safe System Approach, recognizing the inevitability of human errors and designing safety measures accordingly to minimize the impact of crashes on human life.
 A proactive and shared responsibility among multiple community stakeholders underscores the core philosophy of the Safe System framework.
-For the sake of this plan, "roadway safety" is defined relatively broadly to include people who drive motor vehicles, ride bicycles, walk, use wheelchairs or other mobility devices, and those who use emerging "micromobility" devices such as small-scale standing e-scooters.
-It extends to the entire space within the public right of way, not just the paved roadway, and includes sidewalks, curb ramps, and intersections of multiple roadways and intersections of multiple paths and roadways.
+For the sake of this plan, "roadway safety" is defined relatively broadly to include all road users - people who drive motor vehicles, ride bicycles, walk, use wheelchairs or other mobility devices, and those who use emerging "micromobility" devices such as small-scale standing e-scooters.
+It extends to the entire space within the public right of way, not just the paved roadway, and includes sidewalks, curb ramps, and intersections of multiple roadways and intersections of multi-use paths and roadways.